roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-20 ****** bysubslutjenna© Helplessly pinned, with her body bent in half, Ashley could only dig her long nails into the bed and gasp as Hans began relentlessly pounding into her.
+Helplessly pinned, with her body bent in half, Ashley could only dig her long nails into the bed and gasp as Hans began relentlessly pounding into her.
 Harder, faster, and deeper than she had ever been fucked before.
 Every thrust causing his body to slap and grind against the ring in her clit.
 She quickly succumbed to her next orgasm, this time screaming out in pleasure.
 Her pussy actually squirting out from around his shaft to soak his legs and the bed.
 He didn't stop, or even pause, and Ashley was struggling to even breathe.

  Seeing Hans began to frenetically thrust, Mistress Jane giggled and said to him, just in time,"On her lovely face dear."